 Programs

-Weekend long retreat for queer, trans, and BIPOC organizers and cultural workers to get respite and resource to fuel their work
+Five week workshop series for queer, trans, and BIPOC organizers and cultural workers to exhale and find resource to fuel their work

 Transforming Together